teppley/E-Commerce-Backend/README.md

 ## Description

-This application manages products stored on a Mysql database for an e=commerce website.
+This application manages products stored on a Mysql database for an e-commerce website.
 It was built using MySql, Express, Sequelize, and dotenv.

 ## Video-Demo